Stalker in the Attic

 So who's the creepo in the attic spying on Karen and behind the strange events going on in the house?
 That is the driving force of "Intimate Stranger" from the minute we get to see that someone with their own little monitoring suite is hiding in the eves of her attic, but of course we don't see who it is.
 As such is it bachelor number one; the handsome Denis who seems over keen to please Karen.
 Maybe it is bachelor number two, the boss who is not shy in making his feelings known to Karen and is disappointed when she starts seeing Denis.
 Or how about bachelor number three, Justin's father, who does not have a good relationship with Karen.
 And of course "Intimate Stranger" leads you in a certain direction but with just enough mystery so you wonder whether it is one of the others or even someone unknown.

 Unfortunately this sort of stalker movie with a creep in the attic is pretty routine and as such for those familiar with the concept will know that "Intimate Stranger" is a case of waiting for the reveal to come and the danger to materialize with Karen having to fight back.
-What it also means is that whilst Kari Matchett brings to life the various aspects of her character, such as not wanting to be controlled by a man, the character is pretty routine and at times the movie feels like it relies on Matchett's good looking nature.
+What it also means is that whilst Kari Matchett brings to life the various aspects of her character, such as not wanting to be controlled by a man, the character is quite generic and at times the movie feels like it relies on Matchett's good looks to make it work.

 What this all boils down to is that "Intimate Stranger" is nothing special with a pretty routine sort of storyline but is entertaining enough even though the storyline is pretty generic.